BOCK-AI/BAVT/README.md

     *FOR LINUX:*
     Clone the `GNSS-sensor` branch of this repository and navigate into the `BAVT` directory.
 Run these commands in your terminal or command prompt:
-    Here, I am assuming you have cloned BAVT main from previous **3-D-LIDAR** README Documentation.
+    Here, I am assuming you have cloned BAVT 'main' branch from previous **3-D-LIDAR** README Documentation.
     Now we must navigate to the right branch on terminal: This command is used for seeing All the existing Branches in the GitHub repo.
     ```
     git branch -a
     ```
-    Now we switch to 3-D-LIDAR branch : (Switch branches using ```git checkout```)
+    Now we switch to GNSS-sensor branch : (Switch branches using ```git checkout```)
     ```
-    git checkout origin/3-D-LIDAR
+    git checkout GNSS-sensor
     ```
     You can see all branches on your system using:
     ```